Timeline of 2015 attacks as Paris trial set to begin

 — April 8: Mohamed Abrini, who was involved in the Paris attacks and Brussels bombings, is arrested in Anderlecht outside Brussels.

 — Sept.
 8, 2021: The trial of the Nov.
-13, 2015, Paris attacks opens in Paris.
+13, 2015, Paris attacks opened in Paris.
 A total of 20 men are named as defendants.
-Abrini, Abdeslam and 12 others are set to appear.
+Abrini, Abdeslam and 12 others appeared in court.
 Five of the defendants are presumed dead and one is on the run.

 — May 25, 2022: The judges are expected to give their verdict.